 Una bottiglietta d’acqua…

-Next in your quest of buying a bottle of water in Italian, is the request itself.
+The next step in your quest to buy a bottle of water in Italian is the request itself.
 Start by saying una bottiglia/bottiglietta d’acqua.

 Una bottiglia d’acqua…